cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/tensorflow.md

 # Preparing a Raspberry Pi 4 with Tensorflow 2.5.0 on Ubuntu 20.04

-## **NOTE: These instructions have been updated made more concise in the README.md of the same directory.
+### **NOTE: These instructions have been updated and made more concise in the README.md of the same directory.

 ## Introduction
 To get tensorflow 2.5.0 running on a Raspberry Pi is not quite as easy as using a single pip command - it requires a fair bit of setup to get installed.